andreadibiase/GPT-LogSpotLight/LogSpotLight-SecurityEvents/readme.md

 1. Clone the repository to your local machine.
 2. Install the necessary Python packages (check the provided `requirements.txt` file in each application's directory).
 3. Replace `'Insert your OpenAi Key'`, `'App Client Id'`, `'App Client Secret'`, and `'Tenant Id'` in the code with your actual OpenAI key, App Client ID, App Client Secret, and Tenant ID respectively.
-4. Run the Streamlit application: stremlit run app.py
+4. Run the Streamlit application: streamlit run app.py
 5. Open your web browser and navigate to `localhost:8501` to view the application.
 6. Wait for the alerts to be fetched by the Graph API, then enter your query in the text box and press Enter to analyze the event logs.